juntao/arenztopia/content/news/Issue 1.md

 ## Weather
 by Mezoir Logan

-"In Arenztopia next week, it should be an average of 35 degrees celsius and cloudy."
+In Arenztopia next week, it should be an average of 35 degrees celsius and partly cloudy with chances of rain.

 ## KIDNAPPED!
 by John Mavelin, CEO of Arenztopia Police Co.
+Edited by Lorenzo Avila.

-Last night, a family reported to hear screams from their neighbor´s house.
+Last night, a family reported to hear screams from their neighbors house.
 Police hurried to the scene, only to find a crying mother, wailing about her husband and child being tortured and brought away to a place called "The Woodchuck Zone".
 The nation's greatest detectives were put on the case, but nobody can figure out what The Woodchuck Zone is.

 Notice: If you have any additional information about The Woodchuck Zone, please contact the Arenzish Police.